The Day of the Jackal by Fredrick Forsyth

 Review

 In terms of shooting and action, the story develops slower than other thrillers, but it is an immersive experience; you are exposed to the thoroughness of The Jackal’s planning and get to see how a true assassin would work.
-The anticipation / tension build throughout the novel and keeps you interested while reading.
+The tension builds throughout the novel and keeps you interested while reading.

 Personal Thoughts and Recommendations